A jacket for winter: I sew London by How to do fashion!

 The pattern

-The pattern for the London coat and jacket is the ideal solution to stay warm in style.
+The pattern for the London coat and jacket is the ideal solution to stay warm with style.

-I find that in these 3 versions, this pattern is really in the post-war style; very feminine.
-Depending on the fabric and the chosen version, it can transform into a perfect coat for all seasons or a lighter jacket.
+I find that in these 3 versions, this pattern really has a post-war style; very feminine.
+Depending on the fabric and version chosen, it can transform into a perfect coat for all seasons or a lighter jacket.
 The two different collars offer many possibilities.

 Three versions are available in the pattern:

 - Version 2: Long jacket without collar.
-The finishes are a facing at the neckline.
+The finishes include a facing at the neckline.

-The jacket is belted and not lined.
+The jacket is belted and unlined.
 Difficulty 2 out of 5

 Version 1